JohanKJIP/Candela-challenge/README.md

 The output of the YOLO network can be a bit noisy and it has no object association between frames.
 From my time at KTHFS I was familiar with the idea of tracking bounding boxes with data association and Kalman filters.
 I did not have time to implement it for KTHFS but wanted to give it a try with this challenge.
 So, I started implementing data association between frames from scratch by comparing Intersection Over Union (IOU) between the bounding boxes from time t-1 and t.
 My next plan was to research Kalman Filters and how they could be used with my data association.
 However, as I was researching it, I stumbled across [SORT](https://github.com/abewley/sort) on Github.
 SORT is a real-time tracking algorithm that implements the data association I had worked on but it also takes care of the Kalman filters for each tracker.
 Due to the time constraints, I chose to abandon my implementation and integrate SORT instead.

+**Bonus**: For the task of detecting boats, the model doesn't have to be able to detect objects such as giraffes, forks, bowls, etc. Therefore, I trained YOLOv4 to learn a single class, making it able to only detect boats and nothing else.
+This was achieved by downloading all of the training images from COCO containing boats and training a model with the instructions from the [PyTorch repository](https://github.com/Tianxiaomo/pytorch-YOLOv4).The model was only trained for 30 epochs (~2 hours) on an RTX 3070 and was initialised with pretrained weights.

 ## Challenges
 1. Self detections: One challenge with the video is the issue of the boat carrying the camera being detected and "counted" as a boat.